 Emergency Medical Services (EMS) continues to dispatch land ambulance services to the population calling 911, as well as modified non-ambulance response to 911 calls as appropriate (the System Transformation Project).
-At present, call volumes are slightly below baseline, and operational response is normal.
-There are some paramedics who have been exposed to COVID-19 and must be off work to protect their patients and coworkers.
-EMS is facing increased pressures around personal protective equipment procurement given global shortages.
+At present, call volumes have returned to expected values and operational response is normal.
+EMS has moved from the Monitoring stage of their Pandemic Protocol back to the Awareness stage following the recent increase in COVID-19 cases and the impact on resources.
+EMS is experiencing many staff in all areas of EMS operations needing to self-isolate due to family testing requiring business continuity procedures to be enacted.
+EMS continues to face pressures around personal protective equipment procurement as global shortages continue.